n7koirala/n7koirala.github.io/_pages/about.md

 - My main research interests lie in Applied Cryptography, including lattice-based cryptography, homomorphic encryption, and quantum cryptography.
 My latest project focuses on Fully Homomorphic Encryption schemes and their performances.

+- For the Summer 2022, I am doing an internship at [Intel](https://intel.com) as a homomorphic encryption engineer.

 # More about me

 - Please see my CV [here](https://n7koirala.github.io/files/CV_ND_02.pdf) for more details.